edgexfoundry/device-coap-c/README.md

 ## Resources

-device-coap creates a parameterized CoAP resource to which data may be posted:
+device-coap creates a parameterized CoAP resource.
+CoAP server may post data to these resources.
+CoAP client may initiate auto-events to end device's on these resources.
+CoAP client may send command to end device's coap-server on these resources.

 ```
    /a1r/{deviceName}/{resourceName}
 ```

 - `a1r` is short for "API v1 resource", as defined by device-rest-go.
 - `deviceName` refers to a `device` managed by the CoAP device service.
-For example, `res/configuration.toml` pre-defines a device named 'd1'.
+For example, `res/devices/devices.json` pre-defines a device named 'd1'.
 - `resourceName` refers to a `deviceResource` defined in the device profile, as described in the sub-section below.

 Payload data posted to one of these resources is type validated, and the resulting value then is sent into EdgeX via the Device SDK's asynchronous `post_readings` capability.